patricklx/IotInsurance/index.md

   1. Open the {{site.data.keyword.iotinsurance_short}} dashboard by clicking **Open**.
 Accept the prefilled credentials by clicking **Login**.
   2. Return to the {{site.data.keyword.iotinsurance_short}} service console and view the APIs by clicking **APIs**.

   **Note:** After deployment, you can access the dashboard or APIs directly by entering their respective URLs in your browser.
 When you use this method, you must enter your {{site.data.keyword.iotinsurance_short}} service credentials.
 To locate your credentials, return to the {{site.data.keyword.iotinsurance_short}} service console.
 Click the **Service Credentials** tab and then click **View Credentials**.
-Make a note of the User ID and Password.
+Make a note of the User ID and password.

 <!--